bombasticSlacks/Reclaimers/Game/Progress.md

 # Progress
 {: .no_toc }

-After every mission you complete, you will be rewarded with additional training, your progress will look as follows:
+After every mission you complete, you will be rewarded with additional opportunities, your progress will look as follows:

 | Missions | Reward             |
 | -------- | ------------------ |